Agoraphobia Therapy in Norwood, Adelaide

 Social events or unfamiliar environments

-Agoraphobia is an anxiety disorder involving fear or avoidance of situations where escape may feel difficult or help may be unavailable in the event you experienced a panic attack.
+Agoraphobia is an anxiety disorder involving fear or avoidance of situations where escape may feel difficult or help may be unavailable in the event you experience a panic attack.

 Over time, this fear can lead people to increasingly reduce or change their activities and routines.
-People often become reliant on other people, struggling to leave the house alone.
+People often become reliant on others, struggling to leave the house alone.

 Many people with agoraphobia recognise that the fear feels disproportionate, yet still experience intense physical and emotional distress in these situations.